tusharmurali/solutions/_posts/2024-01-01-solutions-to-office-hours-with-a-geometric-group-theorist.md

 ##### Exercise 1

-To be formalized:

-Crossings always originate from adjacent numbers unless one of the numbers was previously modified by a swap.
-However, we only consider the numbers up to previous swapping, so the statement holds at every level.
-Therefore, every permutation can be obtained by adjacent transpositions.

-1. test
-2. test

 <!-- Consider $\sigma \in S_n$.
 Let $\sigma_1$ be the transposition corresponding to the highest crossing in the diagram of $\sigma$ (where all the crossings occur at different heights). -->

 <!-- Must prove that every permutation can be obtained by adjacent transpositions -->